LocalRestaurantsRecommendation/recommendation/DESIGN.md

 			true, we don't recommend items users rated false, otherwise

-		consider_latest_rating_only:
+		infer_loc_by_latest_rating_only:
-			whether or not consider only latest rating we know
+			infer user's location by latest rating or all ratings

 		latest_rating_limiter:
 			hyperparameters for whole recommendar